BlockchainCommons/SmartCustodyBook/manuscript/03-adversaries.md

 1.  **Neutrally Store Your Funds.** Maintain funds or keys outside of the sphere of control of fascist and authoritarian nation-states.
 2.  **Practice Anonymity.** Do not let people know you have bitcoins; ensure that you in no way ever link your key to your real persona.
 3.  **Use Paranoid Key Procedures.** Take extreme protective methods when generating keys or when accessing accounts.
 Turn off phones.
 Remove cell phones.
 Unplug electronics.
 Cover windows.
 Tape your computer’s camera and muffle your microphone.
-Do not work in rooms adjacent to property that you don’t own. **I**n extreme cases, rent a random car in a far remote location to serve both as a faraday cage and as protection against observation. *Dangers: [*Process Fatigue*](#adversary-process-fatigue)*
+Do not work in rooms adjacent to property that you don’t own.
+In extreme cases, rent a random car in a far remote location to serve both as a faraday cage and as protection against observation. *Dangers: [*Process Fatigue*](#adversary-process-fatigue)*

 ***Cold Storage Solutions:***